Indian Activity Lead Name:

 - WFE Nexus analysis, technology, and policies for sustainable management

 As well, technological solutions including – for identification of specific heavy metals and pathogens, low cost water monitoring systems, use of solar and systems for water purification and desalination will be explored, along with eco-toxicology and the impacts to wildlife.
 Participants had the opportunity to gain practical exposure through a field visit to a pharmaceutical industry.

-The workshop is relevant to academics, industrialists, NGO and young researchers who wish to explore the delivery of outcomes that will benefit people from every walk of life through critical discussion and demonstration.
+The workshop has atttracted applications from academics, NGO and young researchers who wish to explore the delivery of outcomes that will benefit people from every walk of life through critical discussion and demonstration.

-This is a competitive call, with spaces available for a limited number of delegates based at UK and Indian institutions.
-The Centre will look to ensure a balance of expertise and numbers of attendees from any one institution represented at the workshop.
-In the event of greater numbers of applications than places available, the Centre will consider:
+This was a competitive call, with spaces available for a limited number of delegates based at UK and Indian institutions.
+The Centre looked to ensure a balance of expertise and numbers of attendees from any one institution represented at the workshop.
+In the event of greater numbers of applications than places available, the Centre considered:

 - Applicant expertise relevant to the workshop theme,